Disaster Recovery Planning

 Service Change Management

-As a result, the system may not function properly when performing disaster recovery.
+As a result, the system may not operate correctly when performing disaster recovery.

-If you perform service changes manually, various variables may arise.
+When service changes are performed manually, various variables can arise.

-Consequently, if there are configuration differences between the primary site and the DR site, the primary site’s functionality may not operate as intended at the DR site during disaster recovery execution.
+As a result, if there are configuration differences between the primary site and the DR site, the primary site’s functionality may not operate as intended on the DR site during disaster recovery.

-Therefore, you should automate the deployment process to minimize the impact of such potential errors.
+Therefore, we must automate the deployment process to minimize the impact of such potential errors.

 - We manage the process from development to deployment through continuous integration and continuous delivery (CI/CD).